matthew1000/node-snowmix/README.md

 # node-snowmix

 *node-snowmix* is a Node.JS library for the excellent [Snowmix](http://snowmix.sourceforge.net/) video mixer.
+It allows you to create video and audio inputs (feeds), switch between them, and add graphics on top.

 ## Installation